q210/StyleGuide/README.md

 ```

 * There SHOULD be exactly one blank line between methods to aid in visual clarity and organization.
+* Lines SHOULD be no longer than 120 symbols to allow comfortable work in two side-by-side editor windows in XCode.
 * Whitespace within methods MAY separate functionality, though this inclination often indicates an opportunity to split the method into several, smaller methods.
 In methods with long or verbose names, a single line of whitespace MAY be used to provide visual separation before the method’s body.
 * `@synthesize` and `@dynamic` MUST each be declared on new lines in the implementation.